Outdoor marijuana growing, especially with plants in remote areas and wilderness, creates extra work for growers who want to tend their crops.

 But you see a big increase in harvest weight, taste, THC and overall marijuana plant health when you provide these powerful bloom boosters to your crops.

 If you want to make things easier, do passive amendments by spiking your soil with a convenient fertilizer product such as Jobe’s Organic Rose & Shrub spikes.

 These bloom phase spikes break down on their own to feed your marijuana plants valuable macronutrients targeted for bloom phase.

 However you get a lot more impact by making your own personalized spikes and using other professional marijuana soil techniques.

 For information on creating your own high-powered marijuana soil mix, making fertilizer spikes, layering your soil with special amendments as you prep your outdoor marijuana grow site, take a look at the supersoil article we linked previously, along with the spiking and layering tips in the book True Living Organics, which you can read about here.

-And if you’re reading this in July and wondering if you still have time to put in an outdoor marijuana crop and get it harvested before cold weather, torrential rains, helicopters, hunters, and other bad things arrive, check this out.
+And if you’re reading this in July or early August and wondering if you still have time to put in an outdoor marijuana crop and get it harvested before cold weather, torrential rains, helicopters, hunters, and other bad things arrive, check this out.